 prescribed factors, which include environmental impacts, energy security benefits, and rural development goals.
 That process will apply to other volumes beginning in 2023.

 As our members communicate with Members of Congress, EPA and other Washington policy makers, the media, and the public, NBB works with them to amplify these points:

 - Biodiesel and renewable diesel are the best tools available today to reduce emissions – both carbon and criteria air pollutants – from diesel fuel use.

 - Higher biomass-based diesel volumes drive investment, job creation, and innovation in feedstock development.
 Every 100 million gallons of increased biodiesel production supports roughly 3,200 jobs.

-- Increased biodiesel and renewable diesel production levels support U.S. energy independence.
+- Increased biodiesel and renewable diesel production levels support U.S. energy independence and climate goals.